 Step 6: Congratulations!

-You have successfully prepared a perfect espresso!
+Congratulations!
+You have set the grind for portafilter correctly and successfully prepared a perfect espresso.
 Try your espressos again and again and adjust the grinder if necessary.
-If you fill a new variety, the grinder should generally be readjusted.
+If you fill a new type of coffee, the grinder should generally be readjusted.

 Coffee recommendationsfor the portafilter